mixedbread-ai/typescript-sdk/README.md

-# mixedbread.ai TypeScript SDK
+# mixedbread ai TypeScript SDK

-## Introduction to mixedbread.ai
+## Introduction to mixedbread ai
-mixedbread.ai is a cutting-edge research and development company specializing in Natural Language Processing (NLP).
+mixedbread ai is a cutting-edge research and development company specializing in Natural Language Processing (NLP).
 At our core, we focus on advancing the field of NLP through innovative research, offering powerful tools for embeddings, retrieval, and other NLP functionalities.
 Our mission is to make NLP accessible to everyone on every device.
-To learn more about mixedbread.ai, visit our [website](https://mixedbread.ai/).
+To learn more about mixedbread ai, visit our [website](https://mixedbread.ai/).

 ## Installation and Setup

-To start using the mixedbread.ai SDK in your project, install it via npm (Node Package Manager).
+To start using the mixedbread ai SDK in your project, install it via npm (Node Package Manager).
 Ensure Node.js is installed in your environment beforehand.

 ### Installation